 Most Popular International Forex Brokers Among Japanese Traders

 We have established that Japan’s financial sphere is regulated by the Financial Services Agency (FSA).
-This supervisory entity is in charge of licensing both forex brokers that solely operate in Japan and have an audience that is primarily Japanese, as well as international entities seeking to appeal to Japanese traders.
+This supervisory entity is in charge of licensing forex brokers that operate solely in Japan and have an audience that is primarily Japanese, as well as international entities seeking to appeal to Japanese traders.

-Both domestic and offshore brokers have gained a foothold in the Japanese forex market, and in 2023, Media With Ldt. conducted a survey seeking to assess which international brokers have the strongest presence in Japan.
-A total of 435 Japanese traders participated in the survey, and they were essentially tasked with specifying which international broker is the one they utilize the most.
+Both domestic and offshore brokers have gained a foothold in the Japanese forex market, and in 2023, Media With (メディアウィズ) conducted a survey seeking to assess which international brokers have the strongest presence in Japan.
+A total of 435 Japanese traders participated in the survey, and they were asked to specify which international broker they utilize the most.

 As seen below, XMTrading emerged as the most popular broker, with more than half of the survey’s participants stating that they use XMTrading on the regular.
 Other names that traders from overseas might be familiar with include Exness, FXGT, TradeView, and Vantage.